 - 5-day data retention for logs and the Events API.

 - Use of Authorized Recipients is not required to send with custom domains.

 Activate Your Account

-For this guide, we jumped right to the Flex plan, so we could configure a custom domain, and because the pricing is so inexpensive, even if there were overages.
+For this guide, I jumped right to the Flex plan, so I could configure a custom domain, and because the pricing is so inexpensive, even if there were overages.